nabinadhikari70/website_majesty/README.md

 # website_majesty

-This is the online booking platform for hotel majesty i am testing git feature
+This is the online booking platform for hotel majesty